fer-aguirre/pmdm/README.md

 #### Pre-processing tweets

-There are several pre-processing steps on NLP that can be applied to the data:
+There are several pre-processing steps on Natural Language Processing that can be applied to the data:

-- **Uncased:** All words are lowered. *(e.g., GitHub → github)*
+- **Lowers:** All words are lowered. *(e.g., GitHub → github)*
+- **Stop words:** Remove words that are very common but don’t provide useful information. *(e.g., prepositions)*
 - **Demojize:** Change emojis to textual representation. *(e.g., ☺️ → :smiling_face:)*
 - **URLs:** Replace URLs with `$URL$` *(e.g., https://github.com/ → $URL$)*
 - **Mentions:** Replace mentions with `$MENTION$` *(e.g., @github → $MENTION$)*